Evil Dead Trap: Production

 Special effects were by Shinichi Wakasa who would go on to a career as a monster-suit maker for several Godzilla films.

 Hitomi Kobayashi who plays the supporting role of Rei Sugiura was a top star for Japan Home Video (JHV) under their adult video (AV) label Alice Japan.
 JHV financed the film as a vehicle for Kobayashi.
 However, director Toshiharu Ikeda, unsure of Kobayashi's acting ability, instead put Miyuki Ono in the starring role.

 Release

-Evil Dead Trap was released theatrically in Japan as 死霊の罠 (Shiryō no wana) on May 14, 1988.
-It was later released in Japan on VHS on September 25, 1988 and as a DVD on June 23, 2000.
-On November 7, 2000, the film was released on DVD in the United States by Synapse Films.
+Evil Dead Trap was released theatrically in Japan as 死霊の罠 (Shiryō no wana) on 14 May 1988.
+It was later released in Japan on VHS on 25 September 1988 and as a DVD on 23 June 2000.
+On 7 November 2000, the film was released on DVD in the United States by Synapse Films.
 The release included the original theatrical trailer, and audio commentary by director Ikeda and special effects manager Shinichi Wakasa.